 - Reliable and scalable, control over cloud infrastructure, can be used by organization to manage their own applications as well as other applications used by their own company or their clients.

 However, the most definite thing is that the cloud is here to stay.
-Businesses of all sizes, industries, and geographies are turning to cloud services because it’s easy to use, flexible, cost-effective, and predictable when it comes to cost and risk.
+Businesses of all sizes are turning to cloud services because it’s easy to use, flexible, cost-effective, and predictable when it comes to cost and risk which are only just some of the advantages of cloud computing.
 See the full list of advantages and disadvantages in the infographic below:

 Understandably, many companies may still have reservations about the security of cloud services following cloud breaches in the past.
 Generally speaking, data stored in cloud computing services are safe – however, it is still not fully invulnerable from attacks.
 Think of it this way, the security of your cloud will largely depend on how secure your systems are.
 In-house systems managed by in-house teams with many other responsibilities are likely to be more unsecure than systems monitored by a dedicated team of cloud engineers.